jqueuniet/netbox-go/apiv3_5/docs/NestedRegion.md

 ### NewNestedRegion

-`func NewNestedRegion(id int32, url string, display string, name string, slug string, depth int32, ) *NestedRegion`
+`func NewNestedRegion(id int32, url string, name string, slug string, depth int32, ) *NestedRegion`

 NewNestedRegion instantiates a new NestedRegion object This constructor will assign default values to properties that have it defined,